mixpanel/docs/pages/docs/tutorials/plan/setup.md

 ## Overview

 As an Organization Admin, you may create and manage security processes that dictate the requirements needed for your users to access your organization.

+Here are some suggested steps to take for you to get started:
+1. Configure Your Organization Discoverability settings
+2. Create Your Mixpanel Projects
+3. Set up Data Views or Classified Data
+4. Invite Users or Teams to Your Projects

 ## Organization Discoverability
 Organization Discoverability makes it seamless for new users with a shared work email domain to connect with teammates in an existing organization in Mixpanel, allowing them to access their team’s projects, data, and reports, instead of joining a new, empty org.